Jotunheimen: Human presence

 The Jotunheimen shoe was discovered in August 2006.
 Archaeologists estimate that the leather shoe was made between 1800 and 1100 BC, making it the oldest article of clothing discovered in Scandinavia.
 It was discovered along with several arrows and a wooden spade, leading archaeologists to conclude that they had unearthed an important hunting ground.

-In February 2020, Secrets of the Ice Program researchers discovered a 1,500-year-old Viking arrowhead dating back to the Germanic Iron age and locked in a glacier in southern Norway caused by the climate change in the Jotunheimen Mountains.
+In February 2020, Secrets of the Ice Program researchers discovered a 1,500-year-old Viking arrowhead dating back to the Germanic Iron Age and locked in a glacier in southern Norway caused by the climate change in the Jotunheimen Mountains.
 The arrowhead made of iron was revealed with its cracked wooden shaft and a feather, is 17 cm long and weighs just 28 g.

 Traffic

 Despite the large area of Jotunheimen, there are few roads for car traffic.
 Between Jotunheimen and Breheimen, the plateau is crossed by the Norwegian County Road 55.
 To the west, the road continues further from Skjolden via Sogndalsfjøra, Balestrand and Høyanger to the European route E39.
 In the east, the road leads to Lom.
 A few small dirt roads lead to different parts of the edge of Jotunheimen National Park, although the area of the national park itself is practically roadless.
-A small exception, however, is a blind road in the Veodalen to Glitterheim, whose head is inside the national park area near the Glittertind.
+A small exception, however, is a blind road in the Veodalen to Glitterheim, whose head is inside the national park area near the mountain Glittertind.